agrosner/DBFlow/usage2/GettingStarted.md

 </application>
 ```

-A database within DBFlow is only initialized once you call `FlowManager.getDatabase(SomeDatabase.NAME).getWritableDatabase()`.
+A database within DBFlow is only initialized once you call `FlowManager.getDatabase(SomeDatabase.class).getWritableDatabase()`.
 If you
 don't want this behavior or prefer it to happen immediately, modify your `FlowConfig`:

 ```java